KevinGutowski/betterTypePanel/README.md

 - [ ] Better Support Multiple layer selection
   - [ ] Resolve applying small caps to layers with different fonts
 - [ ] Ability to select text and apply transformation to just the selected text range
+- [ ] Text Style support (I hope Sketch will consider tweaking things on their end rather me hacking it together)

 ## Building The Plugin